feldroop/feldroop/README.md

 ### Notable projects

 * **`floxer`** - For my master's thesis, I developed a CLI tool that solves a common algorithmic problem in bioinformatics similar to sequence search.
 The tool is based on the FM-Index data structure and employs a task-based parallelism scheme. [link](https://github.com/feldroop/floxer)
-* **`chopper`** - For my bachelor's thesis, I contributed to a tool that performs the preprocessing for a data structure that is based on Bloom Filters.
+* **`chopper`** - For my bachelor's thesis, I contributed to a tool that performs the preprocessing for a data structure based on Bloom Filters.
 I improved the algorithm by integrating set cardinality estimates from HyperLogLog sketches. [link](https://github.com/seqan/chopper)

 <!-- TODO personal website -->